Horse Height Measurement

 Horses and ponies are measured from the ground to the top of the withers and are traditionally measured in "hands".
 One hand is equal to 4 inches.
-Originally horses were measured by the width of a person's hand which was approximately 4 inches, and by placing one hand on the ground, the other above it and then moving the first hand over the second, etc to measure the horse.
+Originally horses were measured by the width of a person's hand which was approximately 4 inches, and by placing one hand on the ground, the other above it and then moving the first hand over the second, then the second over the first, and repeating up to the horse's wither to measure the horse.

 To measure a horse or pony it is best to ensure they are stood squarely on solid ground as this will give the most accurate height measurement.